r4d6/Citadel-Wiki/citadel-wiki/main/roles/medbay/geneticist.md

 The Geneticist
 ===

 The Geneticist effectively has two jobs - cloning deceased crew members and unlocking the crew's true potential.
-Fortunately the former is something /Medical Doctors/ are equally capable of handling, but it's still something you're expected to know the /ins and outs of/.
+Fortunately the former is something [Medical Doctors](/citadel-wiki/main/roles/medbay/medical_doctor.md) are equally capable of handling, but it's still something you're expected to know the /ins and outs of/.
 Plus, the job you're primarily here to do is a bit more challenging.

 ## Basically, We're Monky